FAQ

 What about TEEs?

-Aligned will also verify remote attestations made by Trusted Execution Environments (TEEs).
+Aligned's stack will also verify remote attestations made by Trusted Execution Environments (TEEs).
 We believe TEEs provide an alternative to ZK in some applications where ZK is too computationally intensive or as an additional mechanism to provide integrity (e.g. in multiproofs).

 Last updated